ioannistsanaktsidis/sis-exercise/readme.md

     npm run test
 ```

+### Task description
+For the purpose of the exercise, the created task assumes that the project is using Datadog for monitoring.

+You can check the created issue here: https://github.com/ioannistsanaktsidis/sis-exercise/issues/7

 ## Notes

 Due to the lack of credentials and quota, the OpenAI summarization was mocked as per the instructions.